Canal+ Caraïbes

-Canal+ Caraïbes is a direct broadcasting satellite service serving the French Overseas Departments of the Caribbean, as well as French Guiana.
+Canal+ Caraïbes is a direct broadcasting satellite service serving the French Overseas Departments and French Overseas Collectivities of the Caribbean, as well as French Guiana.
 The service was launched on 1 August 1998, under the name CanalSatellite Caraibes.
 It is wholly owned by the Groupe Canal+, and is broadcast on Intelsat 903 at 34.5° West.

 Channels

 CanalSat Caraïbes had to change satellites to permit the launch of the New High Definition channels.

 On 11 October 2008, CanalSat Caraïbes offered a "Freesat" Service, which only requires a viewing card and no subscription; it is very similar to the TNTSAT Service offered in France.

 CanalSat Caraïbes launched a high-definition service, 'l'option HD'.
 It was originally composed of Disney Cinemagic HD, Canal+ HD and National Geographic HD.
 On 7 June additional channels were launched, they were M6 HD and TF1 HD.
 CanalSat Caraïbes hoped to launch more channels by the end of 2008.

 Canal+ Haïti

 Canalsat Haïti was launched in 2011.
 A local division was created in October 2015.

 Canal+ Haïti have different packages.
 Many channels (like Canal+ and Ciné+ bouquets) and services (Disney+) are unavailable in the territory.
 Exclusive channels were launched for Haiti like Haïti Sport 1, Haïti Sport 2 and Trace Ayiti.